EdHurtig/libimu-kvh/README.md

 ```

 You can use the `config` program to put your KVH IMU into config mode then issue it commands.
 See [config.log](config.log).

+You can use the `test` program to verify that your IMU is performing nominally.

 # License